kduraiswami/plateau/thoughts.md

 Today:
+style new workout button
-create a partial if user has no workouts create yesterday and today workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout see how to add trailing texts in forms
+workout user show page with various workouts if this is good then the next thing is a show page for each workout settings gear in menu create yesterday and today workouts on my own page in heroku

 Two goals - this is my vision
 User can create a workout with long text description, workouts have tags, comments and descriptions